Templating V2

 Enabling Templating V2

-• Old references (using {{ stepX:x.x }}) will be invalidated, you have to manually change them to the new format.
+• Old references (using {{ stepX:x.x }}) will be invalidated and you must manually change them to the new format.

 Enable TemplatingV2

-The Liquid templating language
+The Liquid templating language in Extension Kit

 Liquid filters support in Extension Kit

-Filters change the output of a Liquid object.
-They are used within an output an separated by a |.
+Filters change the output of a Liquid object, and are used within an output and separated by a |.

 Some examples of different filters:

-Supported: ✅ | Not supported: ❌ | Differs from Liquid documentation, check this documentation: ⚠️
+Supported: ✅ | Not supported: ❌ | Differs from standard Liquid, see this documentation for details: ⚠️

-Name Supported
+Name Supported Comments

 abs